stonkyoloer/ai-powered-options-trade-analyzer/README.md

                 # Print some of the output so we can see progress
                 if result.stdout:
                     lines = result.stdout.strip().split('\n')
-                    # Show last few lines for progress indication
+                    # Show last few meaningful lines
+                    meaningful_lines = [line for line in lines[-6:] if line.strip() and not line.startswith('   ')]
-                    for line in lines[-4:]:  # Show last 4 lines
+                    for line in meaningful_lines[-3:]:  # Show last 3 meaningful lines if '✅' in line or '💎' in line or '🏆' in line or 'Found' in line: print(f"      {line}")
-                        if line.strip():  # Only non-empty lines
-                            print(f"      {line}")
             else:
                 print(f"   ❌ Step {i} failed!")